1966 Burt Reynolds Cop Show HAWK Flies Again on getTV

 Who do you think of when you think of Burt Reynolds?

 Is it the macho star of groundbreaking 1970s classics like Deliverance?
 How about the winking bad boy of Smokey and the Bandit?
 The Oscar-nominated silver fox of Boogie Nights?
 The director of Sharky’s Machine and other gritty action thrillers?
 All are good answers, but what about Burt Reynolds the Native American character actor?

-If you’re drawing a blank on that portion of the 81-year-old icon’s resume, you’re probably not alone.
+If you’re drawing a blank on that portion of the recently deceased icon’s resume, you’re probably not alone.
 But Reynolds, who has Cherokee ancestry on his father’s side, was cast as “Indian” or “half-breed” characters on TV and film throughout the first decade of his career.
 Beginning in 1962, the then-26-year-old played a half-Comanche blacksmith on CBS’ long-running Gunsmoke.
 After three years in Dodge City, Reynolds moved on to NBC’s Branded, where he guest starred as a young brave.
 Next he was the title character in Navajo Joe, a cartoonishly violent Spaghetti Western that was supposed to propel him to Clint Eastwood-style superstardom.
 (Spoiler Alert: it didn’t.)